 Alice went through a similar character arc only originally she tended to solve all her problems through violence whereas now she mixes in some intimidation and aggressive office politics.

 Tina started out as a Straw Feminist, a trait which was gradually ratcheted back after reader complaints.
 Now she's generally a more feminine counterpart to Alice.
+Word of God is that she was supposed to be emotionally brittle and take offense at everyhing, but it came off wrong.

 Chess Motifs: The continual, seemingly haphazard process of office relocations made the employees feel like pawns.
 Then the PHB brought in the new dress code.